Data Centers in Montpellier

 Network & Connectivity Ecosystem

-Montpellier functions as a strategic regional spoke in the broader French infrastructure network.
-While it lacks the subsea density found further east, it provides reliable local loops and diverse fiber paths for the southern coast.
+Montpellier functions as a strategic spoke in the broader French infrastructure network, providing reliable local loops and diverse fiber paths for the southern coast.

 Carrier Density & Carrier Neutrality: Carrier count: over 10.
-As of September 2025, the market features ~10–15 carriers including a mix of global Tier 1 providers and regional players like Cogent and SFR.
-This diversity ensures competitive pricing for transit and transport without relying on a single provider.
+As of September 2025, the market features 10–15 carriers including a mix of global Tier 1 providers and regional players.
+This diversity ensures competitive pricing for transport without relying on a single provider.

 Direct Cloud On-Ramps: 0, enabling access to 0 cloud regions.
 As of September 2025, no major public cloud on-ramps are physically located in the city.
-Direct access to AWS, Google Cloud (GCP), or Microsoft Azure is typically achieved through private network interconnects or waves to Marseille, the primary gateway for southern France.
+Direct access to AWS, Google Cloud (GCP), or Microsoft Azure is typically achieved through private network interconnects or waves to Marseille.

-Internet Exchange Points (IXPs): Peering is often handled via the France-IX platform or regional extensions.
+Internet Exchange Points (IXPs): Peering is largely handled via the France-IX platform or regional extensions, as of September 2025.
 This setup ensures that local traffic stays local, which reduces latency for regional users and improves performance for latency-sensitive applications.

-Bare Metal: Dedicated hardware is readily available through providers such as OVHcloud and IONOS.
+Bare Metal: Dedicated hardware is readily available through providers such as OVHcloud and IONOS, as of September 2025.
 These options allow businesses to deploy high-performance compute resources without managing physical facilities or entering long-term hardware leases.

 Power Analysis